eggheadio/egghead-instructor-center/README.md

 Along with typical repo root files, you'll find some custom files and directories:

-- `src/`: holds all the components.
+- `src/`: holds all the source code.
 - `.fakeApi/`: holds fake environment API configuration.
 - `public`: used by `create-react-app` to copy files directly to the build folder as an escape hatch; generally read-only.
 - `.yarn.lock`: used by Yarn to ensure consistent package installs; read-only.